facebook/react/docs/docs/reference-test-renderer.md

 testRenderer.root
 ```

-`root` is a testInstance, which has the following methods.
+`root` is a testInstance, which has the following methods and properties.

 ### `testInstance.find()`